Important Information about COVID

 - CRMS Barn

-Day families must be committed to picking up your student from campus (or to identify a proxy adult who can do so) if this is necessitated by either a positive test or by close contact with someone who tests positive.
+Day families must be committed to picking up your student from campus (or to identify a proxy adult who can do so) if this is necessitated by either a positive test or by close contact with someone who tests positive (in the case of an unvaccinated student).

 This is only a partial list of responsibilities and potential requirements.
 All students and families are asked and expected to comply with all health and safety rules established by the School.